Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: Quasiparticles in FCIs

 \subsection{Braiding of two quasiparticles}

 We now examine the fractional statistics of quasiparticle excitations in the $\nu_h=2/3$ tMoTe$_2$ moir\'e FCIs.
 We should emphasize that, while there is no physical magnetic field in moir\'e FCIs, a real-space Berry curvature $\Omega({\bm r})$ does exist, which contributes to the Berry phase when two localized quasiparticles are braided.
 This real-space Berry curvature has been reported for tight-binding models~\cite{PhysRevB.91.045126}.
 For tMoTe$_2$, one can demonstrate $\Omega({\bm r})$ by mapping the tMoTe$_2$ model to a Landau level problem, in which an effective periodic magnetic field with nonzero mean emerges~\cite{PhysRevLett.132.096602}.
 To numerically probe this real-space Berry curvature, we adiabatically drag a single hole using a mobile impurity potential projected to the top valence band in the $K$ valley.
-If the hole's wave function accumulates a Berry phase $\Phi({\bm r})$ along a closed path around point ${\bm r}$, we can approximate the real-space Berry curvature at ${\bm r}$ as $\Omega({\bm r})=\lim_{S({\bm r})\rightarrow 0}\Phi({\bm r})/S({\bm r})$, where $S({\bm r})$ is the area enclosed by the closed path.
+If the hole's wave function accumulates a Berry phase $\Phi({\bm r})$ along a closed path around point ${\bm r}$, we can approximate the real-space Berry curvature at ${\bm r}$ as

+where $S({\bm r})$ is the area enclosed by the closed path.
 In Fig.~\ref{FCI_2qp}(a), we show $\Omega({\bm r})$ for the $K$-valley top valence band of tMoTe$_2$ at twist angle $\theta=3.7^\circ$.
 It is indeed very similar to the effective magnetic field obtained in Ref.~\cite{PhysRevLett.132.096602}.
 For a single hole, the accumulated Berry phase along the boundary of a moir\'e unit cell is $2\pi$.
 Moreover, dragging a single localized quasiparticle along the same path gives Berry phase $2\pi/3$, which provides another compelling evidence of the fractional charge $e/3$ of the quasiparticle.

 Then we fix one impurity potential at the sample center and move the other along a closed path, as shown in Fig.~\ref{FCI_2qp}(b).
 We carefully choose the path such that the two impurity potentials are separated as far as possible and the path encloses an integer number of moir\'e unit cells.
 The technical method used to extract the Berry phase is the same as that in Sec.~\ref{continuumb}.
 The accumulated Berry phase still contains two parts: the AB phase resulting from the real-space Berry curvature $\Omega({\bm r})$, and the anyon statistical phase.
 The AB phase is just $2\pi/3$ times the number of enclosed moir\'e unit cells.
 For the path in Fig.~\ref{FCI_2qp}(b), we numerically find the anyon statistical phase as $1.311\pi$ for $N=24, N_s=35$, which has reasonably good agreement with the theoretical prediction $4\pi/3$.
 Again, the discrepancy is because the quasiparticles are not fully developed and separated in the finite system.